 Driving time from Toronto: Approx. 2.5 – 3 hours

 The Muskoka Region has a population of approximately 1 million people.
-Within Muskoka, there are six municipalities: Town of Huntsville; Town of Bracebridge; Town of Gravenhurst; Township of Muskoka Lakes; Township of Lake of Bains; and the township of Georgian bay.
+Within Muskoka are six municipalities: The Town of Huntsville; the Town of Bracebridge; the Town of Gravenhurst; the Township of Muskoka Lakes; the Township of Lake of Bains; and the Township of Georgian Bay.

 It has some 1.6 thousand small lakes, several villages, towns, farming communities, lakeside vacation hotels and resorts near golf courses, country clubs, and a marina.
-It’s one of the most popular cottage destinations in Canada attracting over two million annual visitors.
+It’s one of Canada’s most popular cottage destinations, attracting over two million annual visitors.

-If you’re looking to escape the hustle and bustle of big cities and want to get back to nature, then this is the place to visit.
-However, if it’s currently summer where you are right now then booking a cottage might already be too late.
+If you’re looking to escape the hustle and bustle of big cities and want to return to nature, this is the place to visit.
+However, if it’s currently summer where you are right now, then booking a cottage might already be too late.

 The Bruce Peninsula